abgulati/Privion/README.md

     - Via the ```Settings``` menu, the user may force enable or disable RAG (Retrieval Augmented Generation – the use of content from your documents to improve LLM-generated responses) whenever required

-    - This is often useful for the purposes of evaluating LLM responses in both scenarios
+    - This is often useful for the purpose of evaluating LLM responses in both scenarios

     - Force disabling will also turn off attribution features